ucsd-cse12-w21/ucsd-cse12-w21.github.io/index.md

 There is no required textbook for the course.

 There is a ZyBook available that has been used in the past.
 You can purchase a subscription and use it at your convenience; it serves as a useful reference and is organized in the order material is presented in this course, and there will be links to relevant ZyBooks sections in with the course schedule.
 There is also a significant amount of reference material at the end of the book for review of Java concepts.
 To get access to the book:

 1. Sign in or create an account at <a href="http://learn.zybooks.com">learn.zybooks.com</a>
-2. Enter zyBook code: UCSDCSE12MirandaFall2020
+2. Enter zyBook code: UCSDCSE12Winter2021
 3. Subscribe

+If you cannot afford the book or have questions about using your financial aid, please see this page: https://zybooks.zendesk.com/hc/en-us/articles/360007439574-Can-I-pay-using-my-financial-aid-

 We may use other on-line resources during the quarter that may be required reading or activities.
 These will all be free and linked from the schedule.